 The acceptance of each of the concepts was obtained from the MaxDiff of concepts.
 Each unique concept choice was completed with a calibration question on the intention to switch to the concept so that the raw utilities could be modified to reflect the stated intentions.

 The client was interested in which aspects and to what extent they were responsible for an attractiveness or, possibly, a repulsiveness of the concepts.
 This was achieved by combining the results from both the MaxDiffs.
 Since perceptance threshold value for aspects was not determined experimentally a common threshold was set arbitrarily to the mean utility value of the price range.
 The results are in the picture below.

-expectation, and satisfaction with the aspect (and its value, if
+satisfaction with the aspect (and its value, if quantifiable).

 Among the tested aspects, neither a credit card nor airport lounges are usually offered as a part of a bank account.
 The explicitly stated absence of an airport lounge has higher expectations compared to the absence of a credit card that respondents are more familiar with.
 However, including even the lowest credit card option in a bank account leads to a higher satisfaction than providing any of the offered airport lounge options.
 The most important interpretation value is the difference between perceptances of individual aspects.
 An aspect with substantially low perceptance of both its absence and presence, i.e. an aspect with high expectations that cannot be satisfied, should be omitted from an offer.

 Calibration of profile choices combined with known aspect part-worths allowed for building a simulator of the potential of modified concepts.
 The simulator is not presented for confidentiality reasons.

 The method is seen as very hopeful for testing concepts or packages with many aspects and constraints between them which is the main reason for conjoint-like approach failing more than often.
 Supposedly some estimation bias may be encountered due to the colinearity of aspect combinations and their missing randomness, typically because of grouping better aspects with higher prices.